Skip to Content

 • Click the QueryPie application in the list.

-• Go to the Assignments tab, click Assign, and select Assign to People or Assign to Group.
+• Go to the Assignments tab, click the Assign button, and select Assign to People or Assign to Group.

-• Assign the user(s) or group(s) to allow access to QueryPie and click Done.
+• Assign the user(s) or group(s) to allow QueryPie access with Okta accounts, then click the Done button.

-• For People, review the user information and click Save and Go Back.
+• For People assignment, review the user information and click the Sava and Go Back button.

-• For Group, leave loginId empty and click Save and Go Back.
+• For Group assignment, leave the loginId field empty and click the Save and Go Back button.

 Configure QueryPie application integration settings in Okta